MikeHopley/ftl-ships-guide/index.md

 My perspective here is wanting to win consistently on Hard, but most advice applies on lower difficulties too.

-### Attribution
+### Thanks &amp; acknowledgements

-Many of the ideas here are my own, but some I learned from other players.
-I’ve also independently discovered tricks that were already known in the community.
+I don’t want to clutter the guide with attributions, so I’ll just mention the people I’ve learned most from, or had the most interesting conversations with.

-I can’t always remember which is which, because there are so many and I’ve known about them for so long.
-I also don’t want to clutter the guide with specific attributions.
-So instead I’ll just mention some of the people whom I’ve learned the most from, or had the most interesting conversations with.
 In no particular order:

-*Twinge, mekloz, Thomas Pettersson, Billy Kirby, chewbacca77, Lifesaburrito, Crowrevell, Farb, Masala, Threarah, Hexagon, Scott Onesie Wilson, DiscordDraconequus*
+*Twinge, mekloz, Thomas Pettersson, Billy Kirby, chewbacca77, lifesaburrito, Crowrevell, Farb, Masala, Threarah, Hexagon, Scott Onesie Wilson, DiscordDraconequus*

 No doubt I’ve missed some.
 The FTL community is amazing.